 As part of the U.S Department of Veterans Affairs (VA) efforts to advance and improve the lives of Veterans living with multiple sclerosis (MS), the department announced its recent partnership with the National Multiple Sclerosis Society.

-The partnership, formalized on March 6, will continue to build upon VA’s national network of MS clinical services, education and research.
+The partnership, formalized on March 6, 2019 continues to build upon VA’s national network of MS clinical services, education and research.

 VA Secretary Robert Wilkie said VA is committed to working closely with Veterans and their caregivers, community health care professionals, MS advocates and Veterans service organizations to identify new and innovative ways to support this initiative.